What does Prescription Authority mean?

 WSU Student Health Insurance FAQs

-Prior to the first day of classes for the semester of coverage you may request cancellation of coverage with a full refund of the premium which has been paid.
+Prior to the first day of classes for the semester of coverage you may cancel coverage with a full refund of the premium.
+Visit Wings Express, click on the Student and Financial Aid tab, click on Registration & Records, click on Required Acknowledgment.
+Select the term and submit your change.

 A student may accept or decline the student health insurance in their WINGS Express account up until the 100% refund cut off date.
-Please check the brochure for further details.
+Please check this website for the deadline to decline for each semester.

 Students who leave school after the beginning of classes will have continuous coverage after 31 days of actively attending classes to the end of the period for which the premium was paid.